Ylva Johansson is no longer a government minister, Minister for Employment

 This content was published in the period between

-Nader Ahmadi new Director-General of the Agency for Work Environment Awareness
+Nader Ahmadi new Director-General of the Swedish Agency for Work Environment Expertise (SAWEE).

 Nader Ahmadi is a professor of sociology and has been the pro vice-chancellor and acting head of agency at the University of Gävle since 2016.
 He was formerly head of the University's Academy for Health and Working Life.
 Mr Ahmadi has broad experience in leadership and development work and has held positions at the Government Offices, the Swedish International Development Cooperation Agency (Sida), UNICEF and the World Bank.

 "The labour market has always been complex and dynamic, which means that the conditions for good work environment measures and sustainable working life are also constantly changing.
 The new agency will help prepare Sweden to better harness opportunities and respond to the working life challenges of today and tomorrow.
 Our vision is to be an engine for improvement in working life and promote work environment measures that are always a step ahead," says Mr Ahmadi.

 The Government has also adopted an ordinance containing instructions and appropriation directions for SAWEE, which will become a national knowledge centre for work environment issues.
 The agency has been tasked with compiling and spreading knowledge, as well as evaluation and analysis, to contribute to the practical application of knowledge about work environments.

 The agency will also be tasked with developing knowledge on working life in the future.
 There is a need for both easily accessible overviews and in-depth knowledge about how a constantly changing working life can affect the work environment, as well as about the conditions for preventive work environment measures.
 A report on the assignment is to be presented alongside the annual report for 2019.